abes-esr/jres2024-okd/documentation/article_jres24.md

     plusieurs pods ;

     ```
-    There are multi attachments for \"shared\" volume
+    There are multi attachments for "shared" volume
     A RWX csi driver is required for multi-attachments PVC
-    \"nfs.csi.k8s.io\" driver is installed to this k8s cluster
+    "nfs.csi.k8s.io" driver is installed to this k8s cluster
     There is an existing storage class nfs-csi
     nfs-csi4 that points to
     methana.v102.abes.fr:/pool_SAS_2/OKD